variPEPS/variPEPS_Python/docs/source/examples.rst

    )

-Finally, we want to save the unit cell with the optimized tensors to a file for later further evaluation.
+Finally, we want to save the unit cell with the optimized tensors to a file for further analysis.
 The library allows to store the data directly into a HDF5 file along with user-supplied auxiliary data.
-Here for example not only want to store the plain tensors but also the calculated energy, meta information from the optimization run (e.g. energy per step or the runtime per step) and the calculated magnetic expectation values.
+Here, for example, we not only want to store the plain tensors but also the calculated energy, meta information from the optimization run (e.g. energy per step or the runtime per step) and the calculated magnetic expectation values.
 At a later examination of the results,